edgelesssys/constellation/rfc/external-kms.md

 This library wraps various KMS services and provides a common interface to them.
 It's similar to the CKMS implementation.
 We may consider to replace our own implementation with this.
-However, it also hasn't support for KMIP.
+However, it also doesn't have support for KMIP.

 ### Conclusion